Room in the House

-Room in the House is a 1955 comedy-drama film directed by Maurice Elvey.
-The film's screenplay, by Alfred Shaughnessy, is based on Eynon Evans's play Bless This House.
-The film was produced by Alfred Shaughnessy for Act Films Ltd.
+Room in the House is a 1955 British second feature ('B') comedy-drama film directed by Maurice Elvey and starring Patrick Barr, Hubert Gregg and Marjorie Rhodes.
+The film's screenplay, by Alfred Shaughnessy, is based on Eynon Evans's 1954 play Bless This House.
+The film was produced by Shaughnessy for Act Films Ltd.

 Plot

 Ageing widow Betsy Richards stays with each of her three sons in turn, to find out who she'd prefer to spend the rest of her days with.
 When her favorite, Hugh, leaves for America, she becomes distressed.
 Finally, the sons rally round and buy Betsy her own cottage in the village.